-(Spoiler alert: I discuss the new movie in the last few paragraphs.)
+(Spoiler alert: I discuss the new movie, Wonder Woman (2017), in the last few paragraphs.)

 As a little girl, I enjoyed watching the old Wonder Woman TV series of 1970s with Lynda Carter as well as Super Friends animated series where Wonder Woman was featured regularly with other superheroes.
 As someone who has been deaf since the age of 2, I could not understand a word said on TV because it was not captioned.
 Even if it was captioned, I would not have understood anything either as Russian is my first language and back then I didn’t know a word in English.
 The show was also geared more to grown ups.
 Yet actions and facial expressions of Diana Prince in the series made me want to be like the character when I get older – a strong, smart, determined woman.
 I remember being fascinated with the cool costume and the famous spin by Diana that changed her into Wonder Woman costume and hoping I would get the same result after making the spin to get disappointed that it didn’t work.